php-repos/phpkg-documentations/installation.md

 ## Requirements

-Make sure you have `unzip` installed on your operating system.
+For installing Saeghe, you need to have git installed on your machine as well as PHP version >= 8.0 with `php-mbstring` and `php-zip` extensions.

 ## Use Installer